pspiyush130/cluttered-stranger-7385/README.md

  <div aling="left">
   <p>   Welcome to Techmint's GitHub page.
-Here, we share our commitment to promoting sustainable and responsible tourism through the power of technology.
 Our open-source projects aim to create innovative tools that make it easier for ecotourism enthusiasts to find sustainable travel experiences and learn about environmental conservation.
-We believe that collaboration and technology can be powerful tools in promoting sustainable tourism, and we invite you to join us in our mission to protect the planet through responsible travel.
-This project might ( and certainly does ) have bugs, vulnerabilities, or some other types of issues.
-So, contributions are always welcome ☺
- The demo is under free hosting, so it may require a bit of patience ☺ </p>
+This project might ( and certainly does ) have bugs, vulnerabilities, or other issues.
+So, contributions are always welcome ☺ The demo is under free hosting so that it may require a bit of patience ☺ </p>